Puiguqu/School_notes/Y1_Sem_1/CM1005_Introduction_to_Programming_I/Week_2/06_Information_about_your_assessments_Reading•_._Duration_10_minutes_10_min.md

 [Original lesson](https://www.coursera.org/learn/uol-introduction-to-programming-1/supplement/OMvb7/information-about-your-assessments)

-Here is a summary of the text in 15 sentences, preserving key information, formulae, and technical details:
+Here is a summary of the text in 8 sentences, preserving key information and technical details:

-The module will contain various summative and formative assessments.
-Summative assessments directly contribute to the final grade, while formative assessments provide low-stakes practice opportunities with feedback on progress.
-The course has two major assessments, each worth 50% of the grade: Coursework 1 and Coursework 2.
-Each coursework consists of a project, with Coursework 1 assessed halfway through the course (around Week 12) and Coursework 2 assessed at the end of the course (around Week 22).
-There are also several graded activities that have zero weighting, meaning they do not contribute to the final grade but are essential for learning.
+The module will feature both summative and formative assessments.
+Summative assessments contribute to the final grade, while formative assessments provide low-stakes practice and feedback on progress.
+The course has two major assessments: Coursework 1 (Week 12) worth 50% of the grade, and Coursework 2 (Week 22) also worth 50%.
+There are several graded activities with zero weighting, which are essential for learning but do not affect the final grade.
+A detailed breakdown of marks is provided, including estimated time per week and deadline weeks.
+The module will consist of approximately 2 hours of coursework each, divided between Coursework 1 and Coursework 2.
+Formative assessments include practice quizzes that provide feedback on progress and may explain why a particular answer was incorrect.
+The module's assessment schedule can be marked as completed or reported as an issue for support staff.

-These activities include Lesson 1.2 Introduction to Sleuth, Lesson 1.3 Code Philosophy, and Lesson 1.4 About your assessments, as well as Reading: Reading Information about your assessments and Reading: Reflect on your learning.
-The duration of these activities is approximately 10 minutes each.
-Additionally, there are two other reading activities: Reading: Reading Information about your assessments and Reading: Reflect on your learning.

-The estimated time per week for each activity is not specified, but they are considered essential components of the module.
-The course aims to provide a detailed breakdown of all marks and assessment details.
-Students should mark as completed, dislike, or report an issue with any activities or assignments.